0enzi/microservices-marketplace-fastapi/README.md

 <img src="https://i.ibb.co/C7Nm7Qb/ieloro-mini-logo.png" alt="ieloro-mini-logo" border="0">
 </p>

-# ieoloro backend
+# ieloro backend

 <i>=> Backend api microservice for the social commerce application **ieloro**
 </i>

 ## Brief

-The **ieoloro_backend** repository consists of an 10-tier microservices apis all working together to build a web-base marketplace where merchants can sell/upload listings in different categories such as job posts, goods etc.
+The **ieloro_backend** repository consists of an 10-tier microservices apis all working together to build a web-base marketplace where merchants can sell/upload listings in different categories such as job posts, goods etc.

 ## Screenshots